 5) To run the test suite, we first have to install all of its dependencies that are specified in the ‘.gemfile’ file.
 We do this by typing ‘bundle install’ and waiting.
 This can take a few seconds, but it installs Cucumber, Watir and some more gems to your system.

 6) Done!
 We have created our first test suite and we are able to run it by typing

 ‘bundle exec cucumber’.
 Congratulations!

 As far as these installation instructions go, we’re done and you are ready to go with test automation.
-But if you want to learn how to use Cucumber and Watir to start automating tests for your web application, you can check out our other resources over at www.testautomation.info and be sure to read the suggested posts below.
+But if you want to learn how to use Cucumber and Watir to start automating tests for your web application, you can check out our other resources over at www.testautomation.info and be sure to read the our Test Automation guide.